 Stowe 8 Miler and 5k is held July 8th.
 For nearly 40 years, the Stowe 8-Miler has offered a tour of Stowe’s rolling hills and scenic vistas, including a stretch through the quaint village of Stowe itself.
 Prefer to take it easier?
 The 5k course is for you, with only 70 feet in elevation changes over its 3.1 miles.

-The Race to the Top of Vermont, which takes place on August 26th is known as “the hardest race Everyone Can Do!”
+Finally, for the very fittest among us, there’s The Race to the Top of Vermont, which takes place on August 26th is known as “the hardest race Everyone Can Do!”
 The race is organized by the Catamount Trail Association.
 Participants hike, bike or run up Mt.
 Mansfield, Vermont’s highest peak.
 The course is 4.3 miles long with an elevation gain of 2,564 feet.